CFPL (AM): CBC affiliation

-In September 1933, the merger was dissolved and a new transmitter on 730 kHz went on the air with the call sign CFPL.
-The station was an affiliate of the Canadian Radio Broadcasting Commission from 1933 to 1936 when it became an affiliate of the new Canadian Broadcasting Corporation.
-It was an affiliate of the CBC's Dominion Network from 1944 to 1962 before that network was integrated into CBC Radio and then remained a CBC Radio affiliate for several years.
-The station changed frequency in 1941 to 1570 kHz, and in February 1949 it changed to 980 kHz.
-Like many other stations, it had to reduce transmitter power during the night.
+In September 1933, the merger with CKLW was dissolved.
+A new transmitter began broadcasting on 730 kHz with the call sign CFPL.
+The station was an network affiliate of the Canadian Radio Broadcasting Commission from 1933 to 1936.
+At that point, it became an affiliate of the new Canadian Broadcasting Corporation (CBC).
+It carried programmes from the CBC's Dominion Network from 1944 to 1962 before that network was integrated into CBC Radio.
+The CBC affiliation continued until 1978, when CBC established CBCL-FM on 93.5 MHz, a rebroadcaster of CBL in Toronto.

+With the enactment of the North American Regional Broadcasting Agreement (NARBA), the station changed frequency in 1941 to 1570 kHz.
+Then in February 1949, it switched to 980 kHz.
+The lower dial position allowed the coverage area to expand.